 - For IP production crop rotation is mandatory for annual crops on the whole cultivated farm area. - A crop rotation must at minimum consist out of 2 crops. - An individual crop considered as part of the rotation should cover at least 10% of the cultivated farm area.
 Several crops of minor importance can be included, up to a total of 10%.
 A single crop can cover at maximum 50% of the surface. - IP guidelines can and must specify the maximum portion of individual crops in the rotation.
 For specific crops guidelines can define the maximum proportion of the surface occupied by a specific crop and/or cropping interval (year or crop cycle).

-recommended to design an optimal crop rotation following the next two steps:
+Cruciferous crops must not be grown more than one year in four recommended to design an optimal crop rotation following the next two steps: